20-26 Bruen Street

 To learn more about what PARK(ing) Day is, click here.

-PLANewark is a proud sponsor for the Essex County Jail Project Exhibition.
+PLANewark is a proud sponsor of an exhibit on the old Essex County Jail.
 In part, this project documents and displays the work of Columbia GSAPP students from 2018.
-A website has been created to display the history, current state, and future proposals of the historical jail site.
-There are more details to come; please check back here soon for updates.
+A website has been created to display the history, current state, and future reuse proposals for this historic site.